insideout10/wordlift-docs/docs/key-concepts.rst

 Widget
 _____________
- **Widget** in WordLift are dynamic visualisations that can be added by the editors to a webpage via shortcodes or using the WordLift menu.
+A **widget** in WordLift is a dynamic visualisation that can be added by the editors to a page via `Shortcode <http://codex.wordpress.org/Shortcode>`_ or using the WordLift menu.

-Widgets are executed by end-user when accessing a page and displays informations being stored in the knowledge graph.
+A Widget is executed by the end-user's browser when accessing a page.
+A Widget typically displays informations being stored in the knowledge graph and creates dynamic connections between different contents.

 .. note::